Updated January 2019

 I have been a big fan of high tea for some time now.
 I don’t know what it is that I like so much.
 Maybe it is the delicious, miniature morsels of food that you get that are comprised of both savoury and sweet delicacies.
 Maybe it is the fact that I normally choose the champagne option.
 I’m not a massive fan of tea so that’s certainly not what draws me to high tea, ironic I know.
 Perhaps it’s the atmosphere of each of the places, normally classy, in beautiful locations and/ or with magnificent views.
 The whole experience is just so civil and lovely.
 Everyone is always happy at high tea.

-This post introduces you to afternoon tea at four different establishments around the world.
-It shows you how even though they essentially have the same essence and underlying premise of including scones with jam and cream, sandwiches and other savoury delights as well as sweet pleasures, high teas can also be very individual.
+This post introduces you to afternoon tea at six different establishments around the world (with a couple of extra tips thrown in).
+It shows you how even though they essentially have the same essence and underlying premise of including scones with jam and cream, sandwiches and other savoury delights as well as sweet pleasures, high teas can also be very individual and unique.

 Before I start with the Park Hyatt Sydney I must warn you that I am biased with all things Sydney related since it is my home town and still one of my favourite, if not the favourite, place in the world.